Aeroflot Flight 6551

 Aeroflot Flight 6551 (Рейс 6551 Аэрофлота Reys 6551 Aeroflota) was a scheduled domestic passenger flight on an Ilyushin Il-18B from Baku to Novosibirsk with a stopover in Tashkent that crashed on 11 May 1973 over Semipalatinsk in the Kazakh SSR, killing all 63 people aboard.

 Aircraft

 The aircraft involved in the accident was an Ilyushin Il-18B registered CCCP-75687 to the Azerbaijan division of Aeroflot.
 Built in 1959, by the time of the accident the aircraft had sustained 21,663 flight hours and 11,787 pressurization cycles.
-Initially the cabin layout was designed to seat 80 passengers but later seats were rearranged to seat an additional nine passengers.
+Initially the cabin layout was designed to seat 80 passengers but later was converted to an 89 passenger configuration.

 Crew

 Eight crew members were aboard the flight.
 The cockpit crew consisted of: